 UT Staff Council partners with the Office of Sustainability to keep staff informed about resources and activities from all the partners on this page and takes on projects of its own to support staff interest in sustainability and the environment.

-Utilities and Energy Management (UEM) is part of the Campus Planning and Facilities Management unit within the University Operations vice-presidential portfolio.
+Utilities and Energy Management (UEM) is part of the Planning, Energy and Facilities (PEF) unit within the University Operations vice-presidential portfolio.
 UEM is responsible for providing reliable and cost-effective electricity, chilled water, steam, deionized water, compressed air, emergency power, and elevator services.
 By increasing efficiencies and system monitoring techniques, UEM has handled campus growth since 1996 in a carbon-neutral manner: there has been virtually no increase in the amount of natural gas purchased to power the campus.
 UEM is also supporting (where viable and necessary) the addition of solar power and heat to campus buildings, such as the Manor Parking Garage and the Norman Hackerman Building.